The Passion Narrative chronicling the death and supposed resurrection of Jesus is likely the

 Ken-Tor (nee Bookman) related that Event C was observed to thicken and thin throughout the outcrop occasionally pinching out and disappearing (personal communication, 2000).

-There, they dated a 4 cm. thick seismite to 12-91 AD (1 σ) and associated it with the 33 AD earthquake.
+There, they dated a 4 cm. thick seismite at a depth 0f 470 cm. to 12-91 AD (1 σ) and associated it with the 33 AD earthquake.
 They again listed the 76 AD Sybil Earthquake in

 Cyprus as possible candidate but again, this earthquake was too far away to have created a seismite in this part of the Dead Sea.